php-openapi/yii2-openapi/README.md

 ## Requirements

-- PHP 7.1 or higher (works fine with PHP 8)
+- PHP 8.0 or higher

 ## Install